 - 1. Ever-Gotesco Commonwealth Center The center is located on a 5-hectare lot being leased at the corner of Don Mariano Marcos and Commonwealth Avenues, Old Balara Quezon City.
 The lease term is for a period of 25 years or up to year 2015 at a monthly rate of ₱525,000, with a 5% annual escalation rate.
 The structure consists of 5 levels and covers a total floor area of 91,053 sq. m. with parking and common spaces designed to accommodate 30,000 shoppers and promenades.
 Said property is free from any encumbrances.
-The building and other improvements including all machineries and equipments in the Mall has a fair market value of ₱2.05 billion as appraised by Valencia Appraisal Corporation on January 16, 2014. - 2.
-Ever-Gotesco Ortigas Complex The mall is 3-level commercial-cinema complex covering a total floor area of about 72,860 sq. m., built on a 6-hectare lot owned by GTMDI, a wholly owned subsidiary of EGRHI.
-This is the improvement on land holdings as mentioned in item # 1 above. - 3.
-Ever Manila Plaza The center is a 4-level commercial-cinema complex covering a total floor area of 16,377.2 square meters.
+The building and other improvements including all machineries and equipments in the Mall has a fair market value of ₱1.19 billion as appraised by Valencia Appraisal Corporation on January 28, 2016. - 2.
+Ever Manila Plaza The center is a 4-level commercial-cinema complex covering a total floorarea of 16,377.2 square meters.
 It is strategically located along C.M.
 Recto Avenue, Manila fronting Morayta Street, within the University belt.
-The Mall was constructed over a 25-year leased parcels of land owned by an affiliate (monthly rental rate of ₱819,082) and from certain individuals (please refer to item # 2 under Properties under Lease Agreements below).
+The Mall was constructed over a 25-year leased parcels of land owned by an affiliate (monthly rental rate of ₱819,082) and from certain individuals refer to item # 2 under Properties under Lease Agreements below).
 The parcels of land of the Affiliate together with the building constructed on it were used as collaterals to secure certain financial obligations of affiliate companies taken from the United Coconut Planters Bank ("UCPB").